BlogHome Equity

 Diversify Your Investment Portfolio

 We’ve all heard the old adage not to “put all your eggs in one basket.”
 That advice holds true for investments–it’s best to spread them out between different asset classes to decrease the risk.
-If you tap into your home equity, a financial advisor could help you select mutual funds, bonds, and other potential investment opportunities with which to diversify your portfolio.
+If you tap into your home equity, a financial advisor can help you pick mutual funds and bonds.
+They can also suggest other investments to diversify your portfolio.

 Build Your Emergency Fund